What would it be like if you could take breaks from everything that pulls on you, weighs you down, and demands your attention?

 You deserve to join us for this playful and profound adventure!
 We’re going beyond vibrant sunsets and rainbows to finding wonder in everyday nature.

 “It should be expected that we will find wonder in a vast mountain landscape, but it is a more serious challenge to find wonder in a hill.
 It is a great achievement to find it in a molehill.” - Tristan Gooley

 No matter what your connection to nearby nature (or lack of connection), this shared adventure will add new dimensions to how you experience your living habitat.

-You're invited to join us in this 8-week online course to notice nearby nature for playful self-care!
+You're invited to join us in this 8-module online course to notice nearby nature for playful self-care!

 Gooley, Tristan (2017).
 How to Read Nature: Awaken Your Senses to the Outdoors You've Never Noticed.
 The Experiment.

 If you’re immersed in winter weather, or just needing a nature break, take a moment to enjoy the sights and smells of a sunny Australian garden.
 Find out how visitors know which plants are fun to smell or touch.

 Welcome to the Sensory Garden at the Urrbrae House Historic Precinct, University of Adelaide, South Australia.
 Let's go in!

 Legacy Health in Portland, Oregon is making therapeutic gardens a top priority for reducing staff stress and fatigue and for encouraging staff to take regular breaks in the garden near their unit.
 Legacy Health's interdisciplinary garden design process and their randomized controlled trials are leading the way for other hospitals.